gailzmicrosoft/AVM-BICEP/docs/BeginnerGuide/git_vsc_intro.md

-# Git, Visual Studio Code, and Azure DevOps Repo Basics
+## Git and Visual Studio Code Basics

-This guide provides step-by-step instructions for using Git, Visual Studio Code, and Azure DevOps repositories.
+This guide provides step-by-step instructions for using Git, Visual Studio Code, and Azure DevOps or GitHub Repositories.
 It covers installation, repository management, branching, merging, and best practices for collaboration.

 ---